omeriem/3AInternship2022-2023/README.md

 TODO :

 ----------------------------------------week 11--------------------------------------------------------
+- Mohamed Subhi prepare a presentation for meeting on thursday.

 - Finish section 2.7.1
 - Willem write our contribution for synchronisation with the "learning ? component" at the meta-model, and which will instanciated as synchroniser in the model.